 |Malcolm Little, around 8|

 The second set of observations while reading, in parallel, both The Autobiography of Malcolm X and Dreams from My Father.
-I am doing preliminary research for my next novel.
+Preliminary research for my next novel.

-Honestly, in reading the autobiographies of two of America's most defining cultural figures (on so many levels!), you find a lot of similarities in their early lives.
+Honestly, in reading the autobiographies of two of America's most defining cultural figures, you find a lot of similarities in their early lives.
 It's kind of stunning.
-However, one of the significant differences between how Barack Obama and Malcolm X grew up is that from a young age Malcolm's parents made him highly aware of his skin tone, while little Barry's family seems to have actively sought to minimize any concern about pigmentation when he was very young.
-Obama, in fact, had to figure things out on his own -- least ways, as he tells the story.
+However, one of the significant differences between how Barack Obama and Malcolm X grew up is that from a young age Malcolm's parents made him highly aware of his special skin tone, while little Barry's family seems to have actively sought to minimize any concern about pigmentation when he was young.
+Obama, in fact, had to figure things out on his own -- leastways, as he tells the story.
 Both situations are logical as far as they are described by these two.